Are raw-fed dogs aggressive? Short answer: No!

 My First 2 Dogs Missy & Buzz

 Tip: Get 15% off your Raw Paws Pet Food order with my affiliate discount code K9Savings.
-You can also save 10% at Raw Feeding Miami with my referral discount link.
+You can also save 10% off your first Raw Feeding Miami order with my referral discount link.

 My Third Pup Wally West